lucasbotellaroca/Covid-19_Reproduction_Rate_Estimator/README.md

-**Death Forecast Model Based on Political Decisions COVID-19**
+# Death Forecast Model Based on Political Decisions COVID-19

-Lucas Botella Roca
+## 1. Project statement and Approach

 The intention of the presented project is to explain how restrictions, mobility trends, temperature, demographic and special characteristics of